xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 {:.image-caption}
 *Image Credit: Andrea Piacquadio/Pexels*

-“I feel lonely” – we have all felt this in our lives before.
+“I feel lonely” – we have all felt this in our lives.
 Loneliness arises when we feel disconnected from the people in our lives, [especially when we cannot find like-minded people in our surroundings](https://sliceofpower.com/2023-04-24-3-reasons-you-feel-lonely-and-what-you-can-do/).

 It often means that we're not experiencing the emotional closeness and understanding that comes from meaningful connections.
 We may experience a lack of support and recognition, leading to a sense of loneliness.
 In worse scenarios, people may distance themselves from you because they don't like you for who you are or because of your quirks.